Give us a call

 12 March 2023

-Are you looking for the ultimate snorkelling adventure?
-Look no further than Exmouth, Western Australia!
-Home to the Ningaloo Reef, which boasts over 300 coral species and 500 species of fish, Exmouth is a haven for snorkelers of all levels.
-In this guide, we will take you on a tour of the best snorkelling spots in Exmouth, so you can experience the vibrant underwater world for yourself.
-So let’s dive into a few of our favourites.
+Exmouth is home to some of the most incredibly abundant and beautiful snorkelling spots in the world.
+Ningaloo reef’s vast turquoise waters are home to 300 coral reef species and 500 species of fish, meaning that you can swim with some of the world’s best marine life.
+In this guide, we’ll take you on a tour of the best snorkelling spots in Exmouth, so you can experience the vibrant underwater world for yourself.
+Let’s dive into a few of our favourites within the north west cape of Western Australia!

 Turquoise bay